trothr/best/Shell.md

     variable=`command`

 It's best to use the historical form.
-There's a newer form `variable=$(command)`, but it's possible to encounter shells where that syntax fails.
+There's a newer form `variable=$(command)`, but there are some shells where that syntax fails.
+So go with the older syntax even if it's ugly.

 ## Clean Conditionals